dmyneni98/iOS-fitness/README.md

 ### Models
 [Add table of models]
 ### Networking
+#### List of network requests by screen
+   - Home Screen
+      - (Read/GET) Query all weekly view posts
+      - (Create) Create new post for weekly view
+      - (Delete) Delete post for weekly view
+   - Scrolling Feed Screen
+      - (Create/POST) Create a new like on a post
+      - (Delete) Delete existing like
+      - (Create/POST) Create a new comment on a post
+      - (Delete) Delete existing comment
+   - Profile Screen
+      - (Update/PUT) Update user profile image
+      - (Update/Info) Update user profile info

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]